 - 2. Spin the log against the side supports until it is turned the way you want it for the first cut. - 3.
-Lower the turner lever to lower the turner arm below the log.

-- 4. Raise the turner arm to get a new bite on the log. - 5.
-Disengage the clamp. - 6.
-The log can be turned now.
-Repeat steps 4 through 7 until the log is turned as desired.
+To turn the log more, clamp the log against the side supports and lower the turner arm below the log. - 4.
+Raise the turner arm to get a new bite on the log. - 5.
+Disengage the clamp and continue turning the log. - 6.
+Repeat steps 3 through 5 until the log is turned as desired.